mlflow/mlflow/docs/source/quickstart.rst

         library(mlflow)
         install_mlflow()
-        # Set "databricks" as the tracking URI if running against Community Edition - otherwise,
-        # update this to your tracking server's URI
         mlflow_set_tracking_uri("databricks")
         # Note: on Databricks, the experiment name passed to mlflow_set_experiment must be a
         # valid path in the workspace.
 See https://docs.databricks.com/user-guide/workspace.html